achimste/Stockfish_SF_15.1_Classic/README.md

   * #### test mate
-    Tests the fast specialized mate solving chess function taken from Joerg Oster's Stockfish derivative called "Huntsman 2023".*
+    Tests the fast specialized mate solving chess function taken from Joerg Oster's Stockfish derivative called "Huntsman 2023".<br>
-	The positions are taken from the file matetrack.epd.*
+	The positions are taken from the file matetrack.epd.<br>
-	The results are stored in a CSV file.*
+	The results are stored in a CSV file.<br>
-	The mating pv line is written in short algebraic notation.*
+	The mating pv line is written in short algebraic notation.<br>
 	It is recommended to set the hash to at least 1024 MB and use at least 2 threads.